lubuntu-team/manual/source/3/3.2/3.2.4/date_and_time.rst

 How to launch
 -------------
 To launch date and time from the menu :menuselection:`Preferences --> LXQt settings --> Date and Time`.
-From LXQt Configuration Center under the system settings header at the bottom press the date and time button or from the command line run
+From LXQt Configuration Center under the system settings header at the bottom press the Date and Time button or from the command line run

 .. code::